NitishPuri/MLNDCapstone/capstone_report.md

 | Baseline : Simple CNN | **0.8848**   | **0.889419**     |
 | Unet (128X128)        | **0.9886**   | **0.989057**     |

 U-Nets and CNNs in general are taking over the domain of computer vision applications and are expected to drive the domain much further in the coming future.
+One of the most interesting parts about this project was to see how well even simple CNN models are able to learn computer vision tasks.
+Also, during the implementation phase I became much more familiar with some salient aspects of neural network API's in general and this knowledge would be immensly useful in future projects.

+The final model produced here is well beyond my initial expectations, with room left for scope of improvement.
+I would say that model can be used in the real world application of this problem with some of the improvements mentioned in the next section to achieve a better result in even higher resolution imagery.

 ### Improvement